sparker888/stickylife/README.md

 1.  **Install Gatsby CLI on your system in a Node.js environment.**

-    Use the Gatsby CLI ([install instructions](https://www.gatsbyjs.com/docs/tutorial/part-0/#gatsby-cli)) to create a new site in your development environment.
+    Use the Gatsby CLI ([install instructions](https://www.gatsbyjs.com/docs/tutorial/part-0/#gatsby-cli)) to prepare and clone this site in your development environment.

     ```shell
     # Initialize git, clone of this repo and install the Node modules